Blog post

 Once you have identified and understood the process, you need to represent it in a way that all people involved can clearly visualize it.
 Here comes the second step of the BPM lifecycle: modeling.

-In this stage, you draw how things are currently done: the so-called “as-is” version of the process.
-Modeling a process allows to spot inefficiencies and bottlenecks that can be improved.
-This leads to a second version of the model, called the “to-be” process, where the necessary improvements are modeled.
-You may be able to model the “to-be” process from the very beginning or you may first need to monitor the “as-is” version.
+In this stage, you draw how things are currently done: the so-called as-is version of the process.
+Modeling a process allows you to spot inefficiencies and bottlenecks that you can improve.
+This leads to a second version of the model, called the to-be process, where the necessary improvements are modeled.
+You may be able to model the to-be process from the very beginning or you may first need to monitor the as-is version.
 No matter how many steps and cycles you need, being able to directly compare the two models is essential to inform other stakeholders about the new improvements and agree upon them.

 3. Execute